uhafner/warnings-ng-plugin-devenv/README.md

 ## Modifying and debugging code with IntelliJ

 IntelliJ (Ultimate) is the main supported development environment for the Warnings plugin.
-I prepared a project that references all modules of the Warnings plugin.
+A predefined project is stored in the folder `.idea` that references all modules of the Warnings plugin.
 This project contains presets of my [coding style](https://github.com/uhafner/codingstyle) and some other helpful configurations.

 It should be possible to use other IDEs (Eclipse, Netbeans) as well.
-The analysis-model library has configuration files (coding style, analysis configuration) for Eclipse, however, these files are not yet available for the other modules.
+The analysis-model library has configuration files (coding style, analysis configuration) for Eclipse.
+However, these files are not yet available for the other modules.

 ### Running unit and integration tests